-IV.
+III.
 Prospective Employees

 When hiring, Fresh Fields will seek out applicants that are not just qualified and experienced, but those that share Fresh Fields' honest, patron-focused values and are ready to help build a prosperous business that will benefit all its stake holders including its community, peer workforce members, and owners.
-Although not the sole criteria, Fresh Fields will place an emphasis on hiring Gloucester residents.

 Fresh Fields' employees will benefit from Fresh Fields' dedication to community outreach and charitable engagement.
 Fresh Fields is committed to ensuring our employees are not only allowed but are encouraged to give back to the community in various ways that will be outlined in our community outreach initiative.
-Employee benefit arrangements will be made available to all Fresh Fields management and staff.
+Employee benefit arrangements will be made available to all Fresh Fields management staff and it will be based on their performance for a period of three years or more.